security-union/videocall-rs/README.md

 Experience seamless, real-time video communication with **[videocall.rs](https://videocall.rs)**, a cutting-edge platform built for developers by developers.
 Whether you're building the next big thing in robotics or just need reliable video calls, videocall.rs has got you covered.

-🔗 **[Get Started Now](https://videocall.rs)** and bring your ideas to life with crystal-clear video and audio.
+🔗 **[Try It Now](https://videocall.rs)** and bring your ideas to life with crystal-clear video and audio.
 Perfect for remote collaboration, demos, and beyond!

 👨‍💻 **Why videocall.rs?**
 - Built with **Rust** for performance and safety.